-The Drilling & Downhole segment designs and manufactures products and provides related services to the drilling, well construction, artificial lift and subsea energy construction and services markets, including applications in oil and natural gas, renewable energy, defense, and communications.
-The Completions segment designs, manufactures and supplies products and provides related services to the coiled tubing, well stimulation and intervention markets.
-The Production segment designs, manufactures and supplies products, and provides related equipment and services for production and infrastructure markets.
+The Drilling and Completions segment designs, manufactures and supplies products and solutions to the drilling, subsea, coiled tubing, well stimulation and intervention markets, including applications in oil and natural gas, renewable energy, defense and communications.
+The Artificial Lift and Downhole segment designs, manufactures and supplies products and solutions for the artificial lift, production and infrastructure markets.

 The Company's reportable segments are strategic units that offer distinct products and services.
 They are managed separately since each business segment requires different marketing strategies.
 Operating segments have not been aggregated as part of a reportable segment.
 The Company evaluates the performance of its reportable segments based on operating income.
-This segmentation is representative of the manner in which our Chief Operating Decision Maker and our board of directors view the business.
+This segmentation is representative of the manner in which our Chief Operating Decision Maker and our board of directors make decisions on how to allocate resources and assess performance.
 We consider the Chief Operating Decision Maker to be the Chief Executive Officer.